-Therefore, here are some useful tips on how to start with organic gardening and grow organic food in your own garden:
+Therefore, here are some useful tips on how to start with organic gardening and grow organic food in your own garden, and how to grow Pine Trees in your garden:

 How to prepare the garden for organic gardening